jmetev1/practice/html5/README.md

 ## The Situation

-There exists a UI which lacks the tender loving care it so desperately needs.
-You will need to improve the UI and hook it up to a real data source.
-The HTML page is currently displaying a list of widgets and their associated prices in a table.
+You have a client who sells widgets online.
+She already has a mobile app that allows people to buy her widgets online that works by talking to an existing backend API.
+She now wants you to wire up a web app to that same API so she can manage what she is selling from the web.

 ### Tasks

-> Feel free to do the tasks in any order you like.
 The two files you are interested in to implement these tasks are `public/index.html` & `public/index.js`.
-Feel free to add more files to the `public` folder if you need to.
+Feel free to add as many files as you want to the `public` folder if you need to.

-#### HTML/CSS

-The page is including the [bootstrap](http://getbootstrap.com/) base CSS file.
-Feel free to use any bootstrap and/or custom styles to implement the following:
+For your convenience, the page is including the [bootstrap](http://getbootstrap.com/) base CSS file.
+Feel free to use any bootstrap and/or custom styles along with any package, library, or framework available on [npm](https://www.npmjs.com/) to implement the following:

-1. Add a footer to the table which will eventually show the sum total price of all the items in the table.
-The left column should read _Sum:_, while the right column will read _$0.00_ for now.

-2. Center-align the header fields.
-Leave the table body & footer item fields left-aligned.
-Right-align the price field in the table body & footer.

-3. Zebra-stripe the table.
-In other words, highlight every other row with a light-grayish-type color.

-#### Javascript

-Feel free to use any package, library, or framework available on [npm](https://www.npmjs.com/) to implement the following:

-1. Update the table footer to sum the prices in the table.
-Make sure to format the sum total price in US currency format (with a dollar sign, commas, and 2 decimal points).

-2. Update the table to pull data from a JSON API on page load (replace the data currently in the table with data from the JSON API).
-Make an AJAX `GET` request to `/items` which will return a JSON array of items with `item` & `price` fields.
-Make sure to keep the price formatted as US Currency in the widgets table.
+1. Render a table of the existing widgets available for sale.
+The table should show 2 columns: _Item_ & _Price_.
+Make a `GET` request on page load to `/items` which will return a JSON array of items with `item` & `price` fields.
 The data returned from the API will look something like this:

 	```json
 	[{